avalokkumar/developer-notes/security_vulnerabilities.md

 * Improperly configured access control mechanisms, which can allow attackers to bypass authentication and gain access to sensitive data or resources.

-> To prevent privilege escalation vulnerabilities, it is important to keep software and systems up to date with security patches, use strong access control mechanisms such as role-based access control (RBAC), and implement security best practices such as password complexity requirements, multi-factor authentication, and auditing/logging.
+> To prevent privilege escalation vulnerabilities, keep software and systems up to date with security patches, use strong access control mechanisms such as role-based access control (RBAC), and implement security best practices such as password complexity requirements, multi-factor authentication, and auditing/logging.
 Additionally, user education and awareness training can help prevent horizontal privilege escalation by teaching users about the importance of strong passwords, locking their computers, and avoiding phishing scams.

 ---